A New Stride in Racing!

 There will be no walkovers

-Starters must finish the race in order to qualify for purse money and points ( The only exception is if there is a cancelation) All participant will get the $100 for showing up and partaking in the race as long as they follow all the rules and show good sportsmanship.
+Starters must finish the race in order to qualify for distributed purse money and points ( The only exception is if there is a cancelation) All participant will get the $100 for showing up and partaking in the race as long as they follow all the rules and show good sportsmanship.

 If a fair waits to cancel a race on the day of the race and participants have traveled to the destination to wait for the 2 hour time frame the purse will be $200 each participating horse.
 If races are canceled in advance the purse money will be rolled over to upcoming races.

 A High Point Rider challenge will use the same point system as what is used for horse qualification to the final.
 Riders will earn points in the legs leading up to the final regardless of horse(s) ridden throughout the series.
 Riders must participate in at least 3 races (legs) to qualify.
 The only time the final will count toward the challenge is in a case of a tie.
 More info to come.